Looking Closely at the Growth Curve for Histogen Inc. (HSTO)

-Histogen Inc. (NASDAQ:HSTO) went up by 7.77% from its latest closing price compared to the recent 1-year high of $18.40.
-The company’s stock price has collected 8.82% of gains in the last five trading sessions.
+Histogen Inc. (NASDAQ:HSTO) went down by -3.19% from its latest closing price compared to the recent 1-year high of $18.40.
+The company’s stock price has collected -7.61% of loss in the last five trading sessions.

 Is It Worth Investing in Histogen Inc. (NASDAQ :HSTO) Right Now?